Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 - **Update**
   - Allows you to manually update the app.
 - **Reset Settings**
-  - Delete all chats or reset all settings.
+  - Delete all chats or reset all settings to default.

 ## LM Studio setup instructions
 The LM Studio integration requires initial setup.
 Follow these steps to set up LM Studio.